renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! warning
-    Leaving PRs/branches as unlimited or as a high number, increases the time it takes for Renovate to process a repository.
+    Leaving PRs/branches as unlimited or as a high number increases the time it takes for Renovate to process a repository.
     If you find that Renovate is too slow when rebasing out-of-date branches, decrease the `branchConcurrentLimit`.

 If you have too many concurrent branches which rebase themselves each run, Renovate can take a lot of time to rebase.